pdp10/notes/vim.md

 (normal mode)
 <C-v>    - enter in visual block mode
 j k       - select lines to comment.
-See Vim movements Shift+i # - (capital I) insert the character used for commenting a block of
+See Vim movements Shift-i # - (capital I) insert the character used for commenting a block of
             code.
 Here '#'
-Esc+Esc   - comment the block
+Esc-Esc   - comment the block
 ```

 To uncomment: